Q. Which airport should I fly into for this tour?

 Q. How many bags can I bring?

 A. While some of your clothing will be bulkier than on a trip you might take to a tropical destination, you also won’t need a wide variety of clothes once on board the ship, nor will you need anything fancy to wear.
 Having said this, typically a person might pack a carry-on size piece of luggage as well as a duffel bag or large backpack that might accommodate additional items.
-You’ll check your luggage in at the port early in the day of our embarkation and it will be waiting for you later in the day in your cabin.
+We’ll check our luggage in at the port early in the day of our embarkation and bags will be waiting for us later in the day in our cabins.

-Q. Number of bags, weight and size limit to bring on the ship.
+Q. What’s the number of bags, weight and size limit to bring on the ship?

 Q. Is there WiFi on board the ship?

-At a very reasonable cost, you can pay for a special temporary email address where you can receive and send emails so you can stay in touch with friends and family during your trip.
+In addition, at a very reasonable cost, you can pay for a temporary email address where you can receive and send emails so you can stay in touch with friends and family during your trip.
+This is separate from the WiFi package and might only be available from computers supplied by the ship.
 We’ll provide this information to you closer to departure.

 Q. What sort of plug adaptors do I need?